 The six most common causes for engine knocking include:

 - A fuel with a lower octane rating than the engine was designed to burn.
 Pressure has an effect on the flammability of fuel in a given environment.
 Lower octane fuel burns more readily under pressure, and thus can ignite spontaneously when subjected to too much pressure.
-(Here’s how to find the cheapest gas in your area.)
+(Here’s how to find the cheapest gas station near you.)